MicrosoftDocs/azure-reference-other/studio-module-reference/tune-model-hyperparameters.md

 ## Module overview

 This article describes how to use the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module in Azure Machine Learning Studio, to determine the optimum hyperparameters for a given machine learning model.
-The module builds and tests models multiple models, using different combinations of settings, and compares metrics over all models to get the combination of settings.
+The module builds and tests multiple models, using different combinations of settings, and compares metrics over all models to get the combination of settings.

-Ther terms *parameter* and *hyperparameter* can be confusing.
+The terms *parameter* and *hyperparameter* can be confusing.
 The model's *parameters* are what you set in the properties pane.
 Basically, this module performs a *parameter sweep* over the specified parameter settings, and learns an optimal set of _hyperparameters_, which might be different for each specific decision tree, dataset, or regression method.
 The process of finding the optimal configuration is sometimes called *tuning*.

 The module support two methods for finding the optimum settings for a model:

 -   **Integrated train and tune**: You configure a set of parameters to use, and then let the  module iterate over multiple combinations, measuring accuracy until it finds a "best" model.
 With most learner modules, you can choose which parameters should be changed during the training process, and which should remain fixed.

-    Depending on how long you want the tuning proess to run, you might decide to exhaustively test all combinations, or you could shorten the process by establishing a grid of parameter combinations and testing a randomized subset of the parameter grid.
+    Depending on how long you want the tuning process to run, you might decide to exhaustively test all combinations, or you could shorten the process by establishing a grid of parameter combinations and testing a randomized subset of the parameter grid.

 -   **Cross validation with tuning**:  With this option, you divide your data into some number of folds and then build and test models on each fold.
 This method provides the best accuracy and can help find problems with the dataset; however, it takes longer to train.